flex-height

 Different approaches to preventative maintenance

-Time-based maintenance involves performing maintenance activities at fixed intervals, regardless of how much the equipment has been used.
-This straightforward approach ensures that equipment is regularly maintained.
+Time-based maintenance involves carrying out maintenance activities at fixed intervals, regardless of how much the equipment has been used.
+This straightforward approach ensures that equipment is regularly serviced.
 For example, monthly safety inspections or annual HVAC system servicing are typical applications.
 While simple to implement and schedule, this method can lead to over-maintenance, resulting in unnecessary downtime and costs, as it may not address the actual condition or usage of the equipment.

-Maintenance based on usage schedules activities based on the actual use of the equipment.
+Usage-based maintenance schedules activities based on the actual use of the equipment.
 Maintenance tasks are triggered by specific usage metrics, such as operating hours or production cycles.
 Examples include oil changes in vehicles after a certain number of miles or replacing machine parts after a set number of operating hours.
-This approach more accurately reflects the wear and tear on the equipment and can prevent over-maintenance, though it requires accurate tracking of usage metrics and may miss issues unrelated to usage.
+This approach more accurately reflects the wear and tear on the equipment and can prevent over-maintenance, although it requires accurate tracking of usage metrics and may miss issues unrelated to usage.

 Predictive maintenance aims to prevent equipment failures by using advanced analytics and real-time data from IoT-enabled assets.
 This approach applies predictive algorithms to the data, identifying patterns and predicting when maintenance should be carried out.
-For example, IoT sensors can monitor vibration levels in machinery to detect anomalies caused by broken or out-of-balance parts, forecasting potential failure.
-Predictive maintenance is highly efficient and cost-effective, as maintenance is performed only when necessary, but it requires advanced technology and expertise and can be resource-intensive.
+For example, IoT sensors can monitor vibration levels in machinery to detect anomalies caused by broken or unbalanced parts, forecasting potential failure.
+Predictive maintenance is highly efficient and cost-effective, as maintenance is carried out only when necessary, but it requires advanced technology and expertise and can be resource-intensive.

 Prescriptive maintenance extends predictive maintenance by not only predicting potential issues but also recommending specific actions to address them.
 This approach uses data and advanced algorithms to suggest the best maintenance strategies.
 Examples include automated systems recommending specific maintenance tasks based on sensor data and AI-driven maintenance schedules that optimise timing and types of maintenance activities.
 Prescriptive maintenance provides actionable insights and specific recommendations, optimising maintenance schedules and resource allocation, but it also necessitates sophisticated technology and data-analysis capabilities.
 It may also require some degree of forethought and planning with regard to change management, as well as an evolution of skills within the organisation.